Increase 3 times your chances of landing an offer Register ×

 • The default for women is a skirt or trouser suit as they prefer, though the former is more standard.

 • A separate jacket and skirt/trousers can also be worn, assuming these are both in professional colours.
-A jacket must always be present, though and separates are harder to judge.
+A jacket should always be present, though and separates are harder to judge.

 • Separates don't need to match in terms of being the exact same colour, but they shouldn't clash.

 • Whilst the same navy and dark grey advised for men will always be safe, there will slightly be more leeway on colour for women.
-Lighter shades of grey will likely be permissible but the single major difference is that black is a much more acceptable business colour for women (though beware, as black might not flatter paler skin).
+Lighter shades of grey will likely be permissible, but the single major difference is that black is a fully acceptable business colour for women (though beware, as black might not flatter paler skin).

 • Female clothes obviously tend to be more fitted, but you should still avoid anything noticeably too-tight.